If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

 To help you out, we’ve written up this post answering all your top questions on Mexico tourist cards.

 We link to products and services we think are useful for our readers.
 We may earn a commission for purchases made through some of these links.
-There’s no extra cost for you and it helps support our work.
-We really appreciate your support!

 - What is a Mexico FMM Tourist Card?